 The award has two aims: to raise money for the nominated charities, and to honour an individual who has made a significant contribution to the UK music industry.

-SJM Concerts is one of the UK’s leading concert promoters working with a wide range of artists including Adele, Coldplay, ACDC, The Stone Roses, Beyoncé, Take That, Kate Bush, Little Mix, Robbie Williams, Arctic Monkeys, Radiohead, Olly Murs, Foo Fighters, Muse and Peter Kay amongst many others.
+SJM Concerts is one of the UK’s leading concert promoters working with a wide range of artists including Adele, Coldplay, The Stone Roses, The Killers, Take That, Little Mix, AC/DC, Robbie Williams, Sam Smith, Arctic Monkeys, The Script, Radiohead, Olly Murs, Foo Fighters, Muse and Peter Kay amongst many others.

 As well as promoting in every major UK Stadium, SJM Concerts promote 2,000 concerts a year at every level of venue making them one of the UK’s busiest promoters.
-They are partners in V festival, Parklife and Wildlife festivals.
 SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust which just celebrated another record year of ticket sales.

-SJM Concerts were voted ‘Promoter Of The Year’ at the Music Week Awards in 2016 – the 7th time they have won it in the last 10 years.
+SJM Concerts were voted ‘Promoter Of The Year’ at the Music Week Awards in 2017 – the 8th time they have won it in the last 10 years it has run.